 3. Carom Seeds (Ajwain) and Ginger

-Both carom seeds and ginger work towards making you sweat, which help in removing the uric acid from the body.
+Both carom seeds and ginger work towards making you sweat, which helps in removing the uric acid from the body.
 Moreover, ginger has anti-inflammatory properties, which relieve pain and swelling.

 4. Castor Oil

-Dr. B.N Sinha suggests taking tolerably warm castor oil and massaging it on the gout affected area or just dabbing it with a cotton ball.
+Dr. B.N Sinha suggests taking tolerably warm castor oil and massaging it on gout-affected area or just dabbing it with a cotton ball.
 It will help in breaking down the toxic deposit and relieving redness and pain.

-Coriander helps in improving the gastro intestinal tract with its antioxidant properties, thus decreasing uric acid level.
+Coriander helps in improving the gastrointestinal tract with its antioxidant properties, thus decreasing uric acid levels.
 Drinking adequate amounts of water too can work wonders in stabilizing uric acid levels in the body.

 How to Use: Take a few sprigs of coriander and mix it in a glass of water and consume.
 Add it to your food as garnish and have it.

 Belonging to the ginger family, turmeric is believed to have lots of potential medicinal value.
-Turmeric suppresses chronic inflammation, which reduces the activity of Xanthine oxidase (an enzyme which produces uric acid).
+Turmeric suppresses chronic inflammation, which reduces the activity of Xanthine oxidase (an enzyme that produces uric acid).